- Maine voters approved Medicaid expansion ballot initiative in 2017 election, but then Gov. Paul LePage blocked expansion throughout 2018.

 - LePage tightened some of Maine’s Medicaid eligibility requirements, which led to a decline in enrollment.

-- For people who had already applied, coverage was retroactive as far back as July 2018 (when expansion would have taken effect if former LePage hadn’t blocked it).
+- For people who had already applied, coverage was retroactive as far back as July 2018 (when expansion would have taken effect if LePage hadn’t blocked it).

 - In the midst of the battle over expansion, CMS approved an 1115 waiver that called for work requirements, premiums, and asset testing as of July 2019.
 Governor Mills withdrew the waiver after she took office.

-Medicaid expansion in Maine
+ACA’s Medicaid eligibility expansion in Maine

 As detailed below, voters passed a Maine Medicaid expansion ballot initiative in November 2017, and coverage was to be effective by July 2018.
 But former Governor Paul LePage was adamantly opposed to Medicaid expansion, and he spent all of 2018 refusing to adhere to the will of the voters on this issue.

 Governor Janet Mills, a Democrat, took office on January 2, 2019.
 Her first executive order, signed on January 3, instructed the Maine Department of Health and Human Services to work with the federal government to implement Medicaid expansion no later than February 1, 2019.
+Maine became the 33rd state to expand Medicaid (as of 2022, DC and 38 states have expanded Medicaid).

 The order also noted that the state would “work expeditiously towards resolving issues affecting those who applied for coverage between July 2, 2018 and January 2, 2018.”
 That was a nod to the Mills administration’s plan to provide retroactive coverage to people who would have been covered starting as early as July 2, 2018, if not for the LePage administration’s obstruction of Medicaid expansion.